softmagnet/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list students.
-2. TimesTable shows a list of persons.
+2. TimesTable shows a list of students.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific student in the list.
-4. TimesTable deletes the person.
+4. TimesTable deletes the student.

     Use case ends.